brycejech/Content-Security-Policy/docs/index.md

 Browsers do not have any way to tell trusted from untrusted inline code; they cannot see the difference between your inline code and unsafe code from an attacker that may have been rendered into the page without being properly sanitized.

-Therefore, when a CSP is enabled and the `script-src 'unsafe-inline'` or `style-src 'unsafe-inline'` directives are not specified, inline JavaScript and CSS evaluation are blocked.
+#### What makes styles or scripts 'inline'

+Scripts are considered inline if they are a part of a `<script>` tag that is not loaded via the `src` attribute. `onclick`, `onhover`, `onload`, `onerror` and other similar HTML attributes that can contain JavaScript code are also considered inline.

-HTML `style` attributes as well as `<style>` tags are considered inline styles and will not be evaluated unless the `style-src: 'unsafe-inline'` directive is specified.
+HTML `style` attributes as well as `<style>` elements are considered inline style.

-HTML `onclick`, `onhover`, `onload`, `onerror` and similar attributes are considered inline script and are not evaluated unless the `script-src 'unsafe-inline'` directive is specified. `<script>` tags are also considered inline script and follow the same rule.
-However, an inline script tag may also be evaluated if it has a valid `nonce-` value, or if it matches an already specified `sha256-` hash.
+When a CSP is enabled and the `script-src 'unsafe-inline'` or `style-src 'unsafe-inline'` directives are not specified, inline JavaScript and CSS evaluation are blocked.
+However, an inline script tag may also be evaluated if it has a valid `nonce-` attribute value, or if it matches an already specified `sha256-` hash.

+#### What about `'unsafe-eval'`?

 The `script-src 'unsave-eval'` directive allows the use of text to JavaScript functions such as `eval(string)`, `setTimeout(string)`, and `new Function()`.
-They are also considered unsafe and blocked unless this value is set.
+They are also considered unsafe because untrusted user input could make it's way into them.
+They are blocked and blocked unless the `'unsafe-eval'` value is set.

 `eval()`, `setTimeout(string)`, and `new Function()` are blocked because strings can be passed to these functions and evaluated as JavaScript code.
 When using `setTimeout()`, only the string evaluation is blocked, if you pass `setTimeout()` an inline function, it will still work as expected